 We review goodwill for impairment by first assessing qualitative factors to determine whether any impairment may exist.
 If we believe, as a result of the qualitative assessment, that it is more likely than not that the fair value of a reporting unit is less than its carrying amount, a quantitative analysis will be performed, and the fair value of the reporting unit is compared with its carrying value (including goodwill).
 If the carrying value of the reporting unit exceeds the fair value, then goodwill is written down by this difference.
-We performed a qualitative analysis as of October 1, 2022 and determined the fair value of our reporting unit likely exceeded the carrying value.
-No impairments were recorded during the years ended December 31, 2022 or 2021.
-A substantial portion of the revenue earned by our Canadian subsidiary was concentrated with one customer.
-While the customer exercised its option to extend its existing contract to September 2022, during December 2020 we chose not to enter into a new contract with this customer or otherwise extend the term of the contract beyond September 2022.
-We closed the Canada office at the end of the contract in September 2022.
-As a result, we tested for impairment of the then Canada reporting unit's carrying value over the fair value, using discounted cash flows.
+We performed a qualitative analysis as of October 1, 2023 and determined the fair value of our reporting unit likely exceeded the carrying value.
+At December 31, 2023, we assessed our current market capitalization compared to book value, forecasts and margins in our last quantitative impairment testing.
+We concluded that a triggering event has not occurred which would require an additional interim impairment test to be performed as it is not more likely than not that an impairment loss had been incurred at December 31, 2023.
+No impairments were recorded during the years ended December 31, 2023, 2022, or 2021.

 In March 2021, we changed our operating segments from six to one to reflect a change in the way we operated and managed our business, including changes to our corporate reporting structure to the Company's Chief Executive Officer and chief operating decision maker.
 In connection with this change, our previous reporting units were combined into one reporting unit.
 We performed an interim qualitative analysis immediately before and after the reorganization and concluded that the fair value of our reporting units likely exceeded the carrying values and no impairments were recorded.
-Following the reorganization, we considered the current and expected future economic and market conditions, including the impact of the COVID-19 pandemic, on our reporting unit.
-We also assessed our current market capitalization compared to book value, forecasts and margins in our last quantitative impairment testing.
-We concluded that a triggering event has not occurred which would require an additional interim impairment test to be performed as it is not more likely than not that an impairment loss had been incurred at December 31, 2022.